designreuse/YouDrive/README.md

 1. Create the tables in the order outlined in the schema.sql document
 2. Create the first admin user by using some variation of this sql script: insert into Users values (DEFAULT,"username","password","firstName","lastName",DEFAULT,DEFAULT,"email@example.com",DEFAULT,DEFAULT,DEFAULT,DEFAULT,DEFAULT,1,DEFAULT,DEFAULT);
 3. Go to /admin.jsp to start adding/editing/deleting items.
+4. Alternately, use quick_data.sql to populate the created tables.
+5. jane:test, james:test, trevor:test, rod:test are username:password pairs that are admins

 Folder structure: